the-rooster/rl_idea/README.md

 # rl_idea
-messing around with an idea for high-dimensional space navigation
+messing around with an idea for high-dimensional space navigation.

 The idea is as follows: